 If you love apple butter, you’re going to flip for this next generation fruit butter.
 Peaches lend themselves to this treatment with their meaty flesh and sweet tangy flavor.
 Fruit butter gets it’s distinctive consistency because the fruit is cooked, then pureed, and then cooked down again into a spreadable ‘butter’.
 But of course there’s no dairy in it at all, just pure fruit.

-small batch peach butter can be refrigerated, or canned
+Small batch peach butter can be refrigerated, or frozen

 When you get your first taste of this peach butter you’ll feel like you’ve died and gone to peach heaven!